DiandreMiller/resume/README.md

 [Clara.io](https://clara.io/)
 [Sculptris](https://www.sculpteo.com/en/glossary/sculptris-definition/)

-//Make human does not seem to be an option.
+Make human does not seem to be an option.
 It does not seem like it is working.

+### It looks like I will go with Daz Studio to create the character

 * Chat GPT Recommendations